anzai249/moh-china-flavour/README.txt

 Q: How to adopt the Blue Sky White Sun flag?
 A: You should fail the Revolutionaries JE, this will split China into warlords.
 Then use any warlord and unite China.

+Q: Why not compatible with x?
+A: Working with other mods is a lot of work, I want to focus on the content of this mod first.
+If you want to make a compatch, please contact me.